Cabalen: History

 The first location outside of Luzon was opened in Cebu City on the island of Cebu in August 2009.
 This location also serves local Cebuano dishes.

 In September 2010, Cabalen began to provide the Asian Buffet in addition to the Filipino Buffet at their three largest locations in the shopping malls at Glorietta, TriNoma, and SM Mall of Asia, all located in Metro Manila.

 A few famous customers include Gloria M. Arroyo, Joseph Estrada, Panfilo Lacson, Sharon Cuneta, Imelda Marcos, Kris Aquino, Raul Roco, Boots Anson-Roa, Claudine Barretto, and Butz Aquino.
 Cabalen has also catered to many official functions in locations such as the Malacañang Palace.

 Fare

 Typical dishes include bopis (lungs), Gatang Kohol (snails in coconut milk), Ensalata Ampalaya (a bitter gourd with garlic and ginger), and laing (a root vegetable in coconut milk).
-There is also pork, beef, and fish stews, as well as Chinese influenced fried lumpia, pinakbet (noodles), and adobo (traditional barbeque).
+There is also pork, beef, and fish stews, as well as Chinese influenced fried lumpia, pinakbet (vegetables), and adobo (traditional barbeque).
 Cabalen is also known for purveying delicacies such as betuteng tugak (stuffed frog), kamaru (crickets), adobong pugo (quail) and balut (developing bird embryo).